suzanbaert/Resources_and_Bookmarks/GIT_01_Basics.md

 -- Merging the branch on the master:
 $ git merge YourBranchName

--- Optional: check the merged branches, YourBranchName should be in the list:
-$ git branch --merged

--- Push the changes of master to the remote repository:
+-- Push the changes to master to the remote repository:
 $ git push origin master

 -- Deleting the branch remotely: